theowenyoung/archive-actionsflow/docs/triggers/0-rss.md

 ---
 title: "RSS"
 metaTitle: "Actionsflow RSS trigger"
-metaDescription: "RSS trigger is triggered when new items are detected.
+metaDescription: "RSS trigger is triggered when new item are detected.
 This trigger supports one or multiple RSS sources"
 ---

-RSS trigger is triggered when new items are detected.
+RSS trigger is triggered when new item are detected.
 Both single feed and multiple feeds are supported for RSS trigger.

 [View trigger on Github](https://github.com/actionsflow/actionsflow/blob/master/packages/actionsflow/src/triggers/rss.ts)